 What have we achieved so far?

-HROTs are operating in each of the six police regions across NSW.
+HROTs are continuing to operate in each of the six police regions across NSW.
 Each HROT includes a number of police officers and an intelligence analyst.
 HROTS proactively investigate domestic and family violence high-risk offenders using covert and overt investigative skills.

 NSW Police Force completed a trial of the use of Body Worn Video (BWV) to record DVEC statements between September 2019 and April 2020 in three Police Area Commands and Police Districts.
 The intent of this trial was to understand whether BWV was a feasible recording option in these circumstances, without adversely affecting victims and the quality of evidence presented to the Court.
-An evaluation was completed with recommendations in relation to the use of BWV to manage the quality of the recordings.
+An evaluation was completed with recommendations in relation to the use of BWV to maintain the quality of the recordings.
 The recommendations from the trial included that BWV is only to be used in exigent circumstances, where a Mobipol is unavailable for use.
 MobiPol remains the preferred tool.
 If exigent circumstances exist, police can use BWV to obtain DVEC evidence but only if they have undergone training to ensure that they are aware of the current audio/visual limitations of BWV.

 What is next?